Highlights

 Day 11: Depart Killarney

-Wave goodbye to Killarney after breakfast, and catch your connection by train or bus (easy connections to Cork, Limerick, Shannon, or Dublin).
+Wave goodbye to Killarney after breakfast, and catch your connection by train or bus to Cork, Limerick, Shannon, or Dublin.
 If you're not headed home quite yet, continue on to the next part of your Irish adventure.

 More Great Ireland Itineraries

 Looking for more inspiration for your trip to Ireland?
-Check out these other Ireland itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Ireland itineraries, explore other ways to spend 11 days in Ireland, and discover the best time of year to visit Ireland.